sheryll2019/sheryll2019.github.io/econmy-vs-happiness/README.md

 To run our combined visualisation dashboard,

 - (1) Download the codes
-- (2) Make sure you are in Visualisation directory: `cd IS428/Visualisation/`
+- (2) Make sure you are in Visualisation directory: `cd economy-vs-happiness`
 - (3) Run the .html file in your local http server: `python -m http.server 8080`
 - (4) Go to your browser and search `localhost:8080` on your search bar
 - (5) Click on `index.html`